cloudblog004/fantasticfoodies/content/en/posts/1893-easiest-way-to-prepare-speedy-potato-casserole.md

 ##### Instructions to make Potato casserole:

 1. Preheat oven to 400
-1. Mix all but crackers &amp; spread in dish
+1. Mix all but crackers & spread in dish
 1. Crush crackers and spread on top
 1. Cook 45 min.
 1. Ready to serve and ENJOY!